agateau/blog/2013/01/22/plouf/index.md

 left or right.
 The islands on the screen are randomly generated, so each game looks different.

-It only support 2 or 3 players: I didn't have the skills to code a computer player by then.
+It only supports 2 or 3 players: I didn't have the skills to code a computer player by then.

 You start with a very limited number of sea urchins, so you need to collect them